Iryna Farion: As a People's Deputy

+Farion joined the Ukrainian nationalist Svoboda party in 2005 and balloted for People's Deputy of Ukraine mandate from the party list in 2006.
+However, Svoboda received less than 0.4% of the vote and failed to pass the electoral threshold.
+In the 2007 parliamentary election, Farion again ran on the Svoboda party list, but the party failed to pass the threshold, receiving less than 0.8% of the vote.

-In the 2012 parliamentary election, Farion was elected into parliament after winning a constituency in Lviv Oblast.
+In the 2012 parliamentary election, Farion was elected into parliament after winning the 116th electoral district in Lviv in a landslide, receiving 68% of the vote.
 From 2013, she served as the head of the parliamentary subcommittee on higher education in science and education.
 In 2014, Farion became the first deputy chairperson of the committee on science and education.

-In the 2014 parliamentary election, Farion again tried to win a constituency seat in Lviv, but failed this time having finished third in her constituency with approximately 16% of the vote.
+According to the Ukrainian monitoring platform Slovo i Dilo, Farion fulfilled only 4% of her declared promises during her term.

+In the 2014 parliamentary election, Farion again tried to retain her seat, but was defeated by Self Reliance candidate, Iryna Podoliak, falling into third place with 16.4% of the vote.
+After losing her seat, the former MP made controversial remarks regarding the voters who supported her opponents.
+In the July 2019 Ukrainian parliamentary election, Farion again failed to return to parliament after finishing fifth with 10.4% of the vote in the district no.116.

+Criminal proceedings in Russia

 In July 2015, the Investigative Committee of Russia filed a criminal case against Farion on the charges of "incitement to murder" and "extremist statements" that she allegedly made on a public rally on 15 October 2014.

-In the July 2019 Ukrainian parliamentary election, Farion again failed to return to parliament after finishing fifth with 10.35% of the vote in electoral district 116 in Lviv Oblast.

 Lviv Polytechnic scandal

 In November 2023, Farion stated in an interview that "there is no Russian-speaking population, there are Ukrainians, and there are Katsaps"; she also said that she would not consider Russian-speaking military members to be Ukrainian.
 Film actor and military sniper Pavlo Aldoshyn strongly criticized her comments, saying that no one outside the military should instruct soldiers on how to communicate between them.

 After facing criticism, Farion published a letter by a supporter in the occupied Crimean Peninsula, but did not blur his name, causing him to be detained by Russian authorities.
-This resulted in public outrage, including criticism from politician Tamila Tasheva, and student protests at Lviv Polytechnic, but the institute refused to fire Farion.
+This resulted in public outrage, including criticism from politician Tamila Tasheva, and student protests at Lviv Polytechnic, but the institute stated it is not responsible for statements outside the university.
 Farion later appealed to the president and defence minister to "take measures" against Azov fighters who criticized her.
 The incident led to Ukraine's human rights ombudsman to say that he had asked the Security Service of Ukraine (SBU) to open an investigation.
 On 15 November, the SBU opened an investigation against her on the counts of discrimination, insulting the dignity of a serviceman, violation of confidentiality of correspondence, and breach of inviolability of private life, and she was relieved of her position at Lviv Polytechnic.
 She was reinstated at Lviv Polytechnic in May 2024.